MohammadHosseinKv/Tetris-w-Digital-Logic/README.md

 ## Before Game Starts
 After running the simulation and before pressing the start button, the last two digits of the student ID numbers of the two project group members will alternately blink on the four 7-segment displays.

 At the same time, the LEDs on the game matrix will illuminate in a spiral pattern from top to bottom, creating an effect similar to a light show.
-Please see the video below for demonstration.
+Please see the video below for a demonstration.
 This adds a visually engaging prelude to the game.

 ![before_game_starts_light_show](resources/before_game_starts.gif)

+> [!NOTE]
+>
-> **_NOTE:_** To simplify and enhance understanding, from now on we will  refer to 'LEDs' as 'lights'.
+> To simplify and enhance understanding, from now on we will  refer to 'LEDs' as 'lights'.
+>

 Our implementation approach for this section is clear and systematic: